 MEDICAID: Medicaid is how America pays for long-term care.
 About 75% of all long-term care is paid for by your tax dollars.
 Medicaid takes your tax dollars and gives some of them back.
 When you need long-term care.
 By paying for long-term care.
 If you meet their complex rules and requirements.
 Social Security and Medicare work much the same way.
 You pay.
 And pay.
 And pay.
 You meet all their rules and requirements.
 They pay you if it's Social Security.
-They pay the doctors and hospitals if it's Medicare. if it's Medicare.
+They pay the doctors and hospitals if it's Medicare.
+DIFFERENCE BETWEEN MEDICAID AND money.
+Medicaid thinks and acts as if it did.